Philippine General Information

 The current updates of Philippines National Single Window

 The Philippine Bureau of Customs is still finalizing its procurement process for the new customs system with an integrated National Single Window.
-However, the Philippines have two updates:
+However, the Philippines have few updates:

-2) The Philippine Department of Finance and the Department of Information and Communications Technology has started on the development of the Philippine TradeNet.
-This is a system, which will provide common platform to all Philippine Government agencies involved in trade clearance.
+3) The Philippine Department of Finance and the Department of Information and Communications Technology has started on the development of the Philippine TradeNet.
+This is a system which will provide common platform to all Philippine Government agencies involved in trade clearance.
 Currently discussions are being undertaken with the Customs and Agriculture Department for the immediate implementation of requirements in order to comply with our commitment to the ASW.
-TRADNET will possible provide the National Single Window solutions for the Philippines.
+TRADENET will possible provide the National Single Window solutions for the Philippines.